swaptacular/swpt_accounts/protocol.rst

   for the ``ts`` field) should be considered meaningful, and therefore an `AccountUpdate`_ message SHOULD *eventually* be emitted to inform about it.
-There is no requirement, though, `AccountUpdate`_ messages to be emitted instantly, following each individual meaningful change.
-For example, for a series of transactions committed on the account in a short period of time, the server may emit only one `AccountUpdate`_ message, announce only the final state of the account.
+There is no requirement, though, `AccountUpdate`_ messages to be emitted instantly, following each individual change.
+For example, if a series of transactions are committed on the account in a short period of time, the server may emit only one `AccountUpdate`_ message, announcing only the final state of the account.

 .. [#creation-date] Note that an account can be removed from the